wise-team/steem-wise-core/README.md

 ### Blockchain transactions

 For safe and reliable communication smartvotes simply put all operations on Steem blockchain.
 It is done using **custom_json** operation.
 Syntax and allowed operations are defined in **/schema** dir.
 Definitions are written in Typescript and then converted into json-schema.
-Detailed instructions about conversion and contribution to smartvotes schema can be found in [/schema/INSTRUCTIONS.md](schema/INSTRUCTIONS.md).
+Detailed instructions about conversion and contribution to the Smartvotes schema can be found in [/schema/INSTRUCTIONS.md](schema/INSTRUCTIONS.md).

 ## Contribution